 Cadiz and its carnival

-In Spain Carnival is celebrated in many towns and cities, but they are above all known for their traditions and grace, the Carnival of Cadiz, and for the color and beauty of Tenerife Carnival queens, two twin celebrations that were declared as International Tourist Interest.
+In Spain Carnival is celebrated in many towns and cities but above all they are known for their traditions and grace, the Carnival of Cadiz, and for the color and beauty of Tenerife Carnival queens: two twin celebrations that were declared as International Tourist Interest.

 For Cadiz, we can say that several carnivals, Carnival Grande, and Chico or the "Jartibles" called to those after the burial of the sardine who are reluctant to dismiss the celebrations and that are still dressed in their costumes in the streets.
-So the celebrations begin as early as January with the competitions Cluster (Troupes, Chirigotas, choirs and quartets) officers in the Gran Teatro Falla, and usually ends in late February or early March, when Easter falls.
+So the celebrations begin as early as January with the competitions Cluster (Troupes, Chirigotas, choirs and quartets) officers in the Gran Teatro Falla and usually ends in late February or early March when Easter falls.

 However, the real Carnival of Cádiz takes place on the street where locals and tourists mingle in disguise in the neighborhood of Vine, surrounding the old town by the Market Square and other parts of the beautiful city.
 Here one drinks, eats, sings, dances and laughs with street or "illegal" jokes to liven up the party (battles of verses full of wit and social criticism).

 Parades, concerts, musical performances and fireworks make up a unique holiday atmosphere in the majestic city on the Mediterranean with endless beaches and natural landscapes - peaceful after those days of revelry and fun.